 Under our immunotherapy collaboration with Roche, we are conducting activities for up to two discovery programs, including BLU-852, a development candidate for the kinase target MAP4K1.
 See "-Collaborations and Licenses" Summary below.
-In April 2021, we presented initial preclinical data for BLU-852 at the virtual AACR Annual Meeting 2021.

 Development and Commercialization Rights

 We currently have worldwide development and commercialization rights to avapritinib and fisogatinib, other than the rights licensed to CStone for these drug candidates in Mainland China, Hong Kong, Macau and Taiwan, or the CStone territory.
 Other than the discovery-stage cancer immunotherapy programs (including BLU-852) under our collaboration with Roche, we have worldwide development and commercialization rights to all of our discovery programs (including BLU-701 and BLU-222), BLU-263 and BLU-945.